sethdeckard/m3u8/README.md

 [![security](https://hakiri.io/github/sethdeckard/m3u8/master.svg)](https://hakiri.io/github/sethdeckard/m3u8/master)
 # m3u8

-m3u8 provides generation and parsing of m3u8 playlists used the [HTTP Live Streaming](https://developer.apple.com/library/ios/documentation/networkinginternet/conceptual/streamingmediaguide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40008332-CH1-SW1) (HLS) specification created by Apple.
-This is useful if you wish to generate m3u8 playlists on the fly in your web application (to integrate authentication, do something custom,  etc) while of course serving up the actual MPEG transport stream files (.ts) from a CDN.
-You could also use m3u8 to generate playlist files as part of an encoding pipeline.
-You can also parse existing playlists, add content to them and generate a new output.
+m3u8 provides easy generation and parsing of m3u8 playlists defined in the [HTTP Live Streaming (HLS)](https://tools.ietf.org/html/draft-pantos-http-live-streaming-20) Internet Draft published by Apple.

+* The library completely implements version 20 of the HLS Internet Draft.
+* Provides parsing of an m3u8 playlist into an object model from any File, StringIO, or string.
+* Provides ability to write playlist to a File or StringIO or expose as string via to_s.
+* Distinction between a master and media playlist is handled automatically (single Playlist class).
+* Optionally, the library can automatically generate the audio/video codecs string used in the CODEC attribute based on specified H.264, AAC, or MP3 options (such as Profile/Level).

 ## Installation